StellarSand/privacy-settings/README.md

 - Keep your apps and operating system updated.
 - Encrypt your devices for enhanced security.
 - Perform regular backups of your data.
-- Use open-source softwares and apps whenever possible (open-source doesn't always necessarily mean secure).
+- Use open-source software and apps whenever possible (open-source doesn't always necessarily mean secure).
 - Regularly review and revoke unnecessary permissions for software and apps.
 - Share information sparingly & only provide what is necessary.
 - Consider using false information when appropriate (Never provide false information to legal entities, law enforcement, medical professionals, banks, etc.).